devrt/ros-devcontainer-vscode/README.md

 How to open X11 server screen
 -----------------------------

-1. Wait for the container starts.
+1. Wait for the container to start.
 2. Open http://localhost:3000/ using your favorite browser.

 If you want browser screen to be integrated with VS Code, use [Browser Preview for VS Code extension](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview).